QaahirStewart/BlazorMock/Components/Pages/Examples/AdminDashboard/Step9/README.md

-# Admin Dashboard Step 9 — Dashboard Layout Shell (/admin/dashboard)
+# Admin Dashboard Step 9 — Real Admin Experience (/admin/dashboard)

 ## Overview

-This step builds the first version of the `/admin/dashboard` page: a responsive layout that pulls together key metrics and navigation areas.
+Replace the placeholder dashboard shell with the exact admin experience that ships under `Components/Pages/Demo/DashboardDemo/AdminDashboard`.
+Students mirror the production page: guard the route by role, surface seeded metrics via `IUserAuthService`, and reuse the responsive user-management UI (mobile cards + desktop table) so tutorials and the live demo stay in sync.

 ## Files in This Folder

-- `Example.razor` — Tutorial page explaining the dashboard layout shell.
+- `Example.razor` — Tutorial page documenting the canonical admin dashboard.
-- `Example.razor.cs` — Code-behind for the tutorial page with progress tracking.
+- `Example.razor.cs` — Code-behind for tutorial progress tracking.

 ## Routes